this-fifo/filipeherculano/src/pages/blog/use-marked-hook/index.md

 <p><a href="#heading" title="heading">link</a></p>
 ```

-As said before, to prevent XSS, let's add this before using the html
+Now, to prevent XSS, let's add this before using the html

 ```js
 // sanitizing raw html with sanitize-html